 Don’t have any pumpkin pie spice in the pantry?
 No worries at all!
-You can snag a recipe to mix up your own pumpkin pie spice from the spices you have in your cabinet.
+You can mix up this pumpkin pie spice substitute from spices in your pantry.

 The bread has been sweetened with granulated sugar (rather than brown sugar) although you could sweeten it up with a handful of chocolate chips or some coarsely chopped walnuts to try out different flavors.